Course 10-ENG: Bachelor of Science in Engineering with Concentration

 Why do 10-ENG?

 The field of chemical engineering has seen growth in areas involving significant interdisciplinary effort.
 They include new energy technologies; biomedical engineering applications; control, protection and remediation of the environment; micro- and nanoscale materials design and manufacture; and multi-scale computational modeling.
 The department established 10-ENG to address this changing environment, as well as to respond to an expressed need by undergraduates for more flexible options in their chemical engineering education.
-Students who are seeking a strong chemical engineering core background in combination with knowledge in a specific subtopic area of chemical engineering have the opportunity to design a concentration within the four concentration areas that meet their interests and needs.
+Students who are seeking a strong chemical engineering core background in combination with knowledge in a specific subtopic area of chemical engineering have the opportunity to design a concentration within the five concentration areas that meet their interests and needs.

 How do I do 10-ENG?